-This program provides a more interdisciplinary approach than typical criminal justice programs to offer you a well-rounded justice studies education and a wider scope of practice.
+This Southern New Hampshire University Bachelor of Science in Justice Studies - Law and Legal Process provides a more interdisciplinary approach than typical criminal justice programs to offer you a well-rounded justice studies education and a wider scope of practice.

 Our curriculum includes topics of criminal law, corrections, legal and social science research, and much more.
 Students may complete the program in the traditional four years or in three years.
 In addition, students may also pursue a four-plus-one program in which they earn both the Bachelor of Science (B.S.) and Master of Science (M.S.) degrees in five years.